The link between theology and mission

 In 1 Corinthians 3:9-11, the apostle Paul describes Jesus as the foundation for all ministries.
 The church is Jesus’ “building”; it does not belong to the domain of men.
 Church planters are co-workers with Christ and they are exhorted to build with care and grace.
 As the incarnated Son of God did not become human to serve self-interests, Jesus Christ has called the church not to live for itself alone.
 It is to be in the world and for the world as Jesus was and is in the world and for it.
 God sends his church into the world as he sent and sends his Son and his Spirit into the world.

 The root of the church’s mission is, therefore, the very being of God.
 It is a matter of God’s being in action through his people in the world.
 As Christians are included in the Triune life and participate in the divine nature of God, they are included in, and actively participate in, his divine mission.
-This participation leads to church planting that is focused on revealing and sharing God’s love – sharing the opportunity to enter into Trinitarian communion – within every possible cultural context.
+This participation leads to mission in its various forms, all focused on revealing and sharing God’s love – sharing the opportunity to enter into Trinitarian communion – within every possible cultural context.
 This aim glorifies God and expands his kingdom on earth.

 Ministry built on this theological framework helps ensure quality results.
 This foundation leads to healthy, Christ-centered congregations that effectively engage their cultures, make disciples, and reproduce new churches.